 - (3) Supreme Court Citations.
 Citation to United States Supreme Court decisions should be to the official U.S. Reports, if published.
 Supreme Court Reporter and Lawyer's Edition shall be used when the official U.S. Reports are not yet published.
 For more recent decisions, United States Law Week, LEXIS, or Westlaw citations are acceptable. - (4) Unreported Opinions.
-If unreported or unofficially published opinions are cited, copies of the opinions shall be made available upon request by the Court or opposing counsel. - (c) Correspondence with the Court.
+If unreported or unofficially published opinions are cited, copies of the opinions shall be made available upon request by the Court or opposing counsel. - (5) Pinpoint Citations.
+Except for Social Security cases, which must comply with S.D.
+Ohio Civ.
+R. 8.1(d), all filings in this Court that reference a prior filing must provide pinpoint citations to the PageID number in the prior filing being referenced, along with a brief title and the docket number (ECF No. or Doc.
+No. ) of the document referenced. - (c) Correspondence with the Court.
 Letters to the Court are not permitted unless (1) requested by the Court in a specific matter, or (2) advising the Court of the settlement of a pending matter.
 All other written communications must be by way of formal motion or memorandum submitted in compliance with these Rules.
 All letters sent to the Court shall be contemporaneously served upon opposing counsel unless otherwise ordered by the Court. - (d) Evidence Supporting Motions Deadlines.
 When proof of facts not already of record is necessary to support or oppose a motion, all evidence then available shall be discussed in, and submitted no later than, the primary memorandum of the party relying upon such evidence.
 Evidence used to support a reply memorandum shall be limited to that needed to rebut the positions argued in memoranda in opposition.
 If evidence is not available to meet this schedule or circumstances exist as addressed by Fed.
 R. Civ.
 P. 56(d), counsel shall consult one another and attempt to stipulate to a joint motion for extension of the schedule established by this Rule; failing agreement, counsel shall promptly bring the matter to the attention of the Court.
 Assignment of any motion for oral argument or a conference with the Court shall not extend these deadlines for the submission of evidence. - (e) Memoranda Evidence.
 Evidence shall be presented, in support of or in opposition to any motion, using affidavits, declarations pursuant to 28 U.S.C. § 1746, deposition excerpts, admissions, verified interrogatory answers, and other documentary or electronic exhibits.
 Unless already of record, such evidence shall be attached to the memorandum or included in an appendix thereto.
 Physical evidence that cannot be attached to a memorandum shall be filed separately with the Clerk.
 All evidence shall be submitted within the time limit set forth above.